 The history and production of the King of cured meats

-OPEN FROM MARCH IF EMILIA ROMAGNA is YELLOW AREA
+OPEN from May 1st when EMILIA ROMAGNA is YELLOW AREA

 The Museum of Culatello di Zibello and “Masalen” (butcher, in dialect) is located in Polesine Parmense in an ancient 13th-century fortification called Corte Pallavicina.